angellerbl/Philippine-Food-Prices-Analysis/README.md

 ### Prerequisites

-The things you need before dowloading the notebook.
+Things you need before dowloading the notebook.

 * Jupyter Notebook
 * Python 3.0 and above